Putting Smiles on the Faces of Everyone Nintendo Touches

 Eliminating Inappropriate Content in Communication Features

-Some of Nintendo’s game software allows players to share user-generated content (UGC) such as images and messages with other players via their communication features.
-While this enables more fully developed communication and free expression, in rare cases, inappropriate content created by players can get mixed in, causing other players to feel uncomfortable.
+Some Nintendo game software allows players to share content they create, such as images and messages (UGC: user-generated content) with other players via communication features.
+While the ways and extent to which players can express themselves when communicating have increased, sometimes inappropriate content created by some players can get mixed in, causing other players to feel uncomfortable.

 Making Things Easier to Understand and Use